The ARION program is a full time training program and averages 20 hours of training a week

 The ARION program puts a lot of emphasis on regular coaching and skill development.
 Every morning row is a coached group row.
 The afternoon workouts consisting of lifting, XT, erg, and sometimes water are prescribed and done in smaller groups to accomodate life schedules

-Morning practices run from 7:00 am until 9:00-9:30 am for most of the year. (summer is earlier).
-The morning rows balance time in single, double, and quad.
+Morning practices run from 7:30 am until 9:30 am for most of the year. (summer is earlier).
+The morning rows balance time in single, pair, double, and straight four or quad.
 Each season has a heavier percentage of the time spent in a boat class and is supplemented with another boat class.
-ARION is open to pairs rowing, but has spent most time sculling.
-A typical practice will have 8-10 singles rowing as a group.
+A typical practice will have 4-5 singles and 2-3 pairs rowing as a group.
 Some competitive pieces are run in flights and some against the clock.
 Steady state and drills work is done as a group, and there is some pressure to "keep with the group" which takes a little getting used to.
 A significant amount of time is spent doing drills which help emphasize a technical theme.
 One can expect there will be a technical aspect to every day, a decent amount of meters on the water (depending on the intensity) and then a short erg once landed.

 ARION is fortunate to have a few options for lifting.
 Some of the athletes lift with Bryan Briddell Ph.D at Saratoga Peak Performance.
 Bryan is a local legend who works with many different sports teams and elite athletes across several sports.
 Saratoga Peak Performance is very generous in accommodating the schedules of the ARION athletes.

 Some athletes do their lifting "in house" with the SRA facilities and internally designed programs.
 This lifting is done without coaching, but designed by our resident athlete and PT.
 It is always encouraged to lift in groups or with the trainer.
 ARION lifts 2-3 times a week as the second practice of the day.

 The Cross Training